icopy-site/awesome/docs/awesome/awesome-terraform.md

 * [Terraforming 1Password](https://blog.agilebits.com/2018/01/25/terraforming-1password/) - How 1Password migrated from CloudFormation to Terraform.
 * [Tutorial: How to Use Terraform to Deploy OpenStack Workloads](http://www.stratoscale.com/blog/openstack/tutorial-how-to-use-terraform-to-deploy-openstack-workloads/) - Illustrates how easy it is to use the OpenStack Terraform provider to deploy a web server.
 * [Zero Downtime Updates with HashiCorp Terraform](https://www.hashicorp.com/blog/zero-downtime-updates-with-terraform) - Ensuring zero downtime of your infrastructure.
+* [Terraform for a Highly Available VPN between AWS and Azure](https://deployeveryday.com/2020/04/13/vpn-aws-azure-terraform.html) - Terraform code to deploy a highly available VPN between AWS and Azure.

 ### Multi-Environment Configuration